ProgrammingProject1-2021/Frontend/README.md

 * Users can view the map
 * Users can book vehicles through the map

+## Code documentation - Release 1.1.0 - 21/06/2021

+* Users can edit their profile
+* Users can pay for their booking
+* Users can log out

 To run the application locally :
 1) cd into FrontEnd
 2) run "npm install"